TheSystemGuy1337/MAS_yandere_CONTINUED/README.md

 TheSystemGuy/The MAS submodding community (for keeping this fine work alive for generations to come)

-**LEAGL DISCLAIMER:** CC BY-NC-ND 4.0 only covers content created by authors, contributors or maintainers of this mod (repository) and does not cover anything that was created by third party.
+**LEGAL DISCLAIMER:** CC BY-NC-ND 4.0 only covers content created by authors, contributors or maintainers of this mod (repository) and does not cover anything that was created by third party.

 ## MAS Repository